• Stories by Subject

 About the Indianapolis Indians

 The Indianapolis Indians are the professional Triple-A baseball club affiliate of the Pittsburgh Pirates.
 In continuous operation since 1902, the organization believes in creating affordable and memorable experiences for fans so they can grow closer together with family, friends and the community through the game of baseball.
 The Indians play their home games at Victory Field, a 13,750-seat ballpark located in downtown Indianapolis and White River State Park.
 The venue opened in 1996 and has received numerous national accolades as one of the best minor league ballparks in the United States.
-The team has led Minor League Baseball in combined total attendance over the past 10 seasons.
+The team has led Minor League Baseball in combined total attendance over the past 12 seasons.
 In 2018, the organization was recognized as Ballpark Digest Team of the Year.
-It was also named a 2019 Best Places to Work by the Indiana Chamber of Commerce.
+It was also named a 2019 Best Places to work by the Indiana Chamber of Commerce.

 Here is a link to the original story on the team's website.